oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

    type where you want session memory to be reused for connections.

-   The pool purity can also optionally be changed by adding ``POOL_PURITY=NEW`` to the connection string or descriptor.
+   The pool purity can also optionally be changed by adding ``POOL_PURITY=NEW`` to the Easy Connect string or Connect Descriptor.

 Similar steps can be used with PRCP.
 For general information on PRCP, see the technical brief `CMAN-TDM — An Oracle Database connection proxy for scalable